oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-This document, OAuth for First-Party Apps (FiPA), extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `authorization_challenge_endpoint`, to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.
+This document, OAuth for First-Party Apps (FiPA), extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new endpoint, `native_authorization_endpoint`, to support first-party applications that want to control the process of obtaining authorization from the user using a native experience.

-The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Authorization Challenge Endpoint, and receives either an authorization code or an error code in response.
-The error code may indicate that the client can continue to prompt the user for more information, or can indicate that the client needs to launch a browser to have the user complete the flow in a browser.
+The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Native Authorization Endpoint, and receives either an authorization code or an error code in response.
+The error code may indicate that the client can continue to prompt the user for more information, should federate the request to a downstream Authorization Server by invoking their Native Authorization Endpoint, or can indicate that the client needs to launch a browser to have the user complete the flow in a browser.

-The Authorization Challenge Endpoint is used to initiate the OAuth flow in place of redirecting or launching a browser to the authorization endpoint.
+The Native Authorization Endpoint is used to initiate the OAuth flow in place of redirecting or launching a browser to the authorization endpoint.

 While a fully-delegated approach using the redirect-based Authorization Code grant is generally